-Enterprise is a fully consultative approach designed to create multiple and multi-layered strategies for complex sales environments.
-Enterprise provides complete flexibility for you to determine the exact strategies required in each and every facet of your business to detect and prevent card fraud.
-The program includes intensive consultation with all relevant parties within your organisation to make sure that valid orders are maximised, fraudulent orders are kept to an absolute minimum and the overhead of manual review is kept to acceptable levels.
+The enterprise start-up is a fully consultative approach designed to create multiple and multi-layered strategies for complex sales environments.
+The enterprise start-up provides complete flexibility for you to determine the exact strategies required in each and every facet of your business to detect and prevent card fraud.
+The enterprise start-up program includes intensive consultation with all relevant parties within your organisation to make sure that valid orders are maximised, fraudulent orders are kept to an absolute minimum and the overhead of manual review is kept to acceptable levels.

-Whichever package is appropriate for your business, Commidea will provide consultancy where requested to help you devise your strategy, fully notated copies of your strategies with supporting logic and the ability for you to change your strategies at any time and in any way you deem appropriate to help protect your business from the threat of card payment fraud.
+Whichever start-up package is appropriate for your business, Commidea will provide consultancy where requested to help you devise your strategy, fully notated copies of your strategies with supporting logic and the ability for you to change your strategies at any time and in any way you deem appropriate to help protect your business from the threat of card payment fraud.